Maxillaria: Description

+Taxonomy

+The genus was established by Hipólito Ruiz López and José Antonio Pavón Jiménez in 1794.
+In 2007, a molecular phylogenetic study found that many of the genera then accepted in the subtribe Maxillariinae (including Anthosiphon, Cryptocentrum, Chrysocycnis, Cyrtidiorchis, Mormolyca, Pityphyllum, and Trigonidium) were embedded within Maxillaria as then circumscribed, rendering that genus polyphyletic.
+The authors suggested recognizing 17 separate genera, including in addition Brasilorchis, Camaridium, Christensonella, Heterotaxis, Inti, Mapinguari, Maxillariella, Nitobulbon, Ornithidium, Rhetinantha and Sauvetrea.
+Other sources have preferred to take a more conservative approach, treating all the genera within an enlarged Maxillaria.
+For example, as of December 2023, Plants of the World Online listed over 40 other genus names as synonyms of Maxillaria.

 Distribution and ecology

-Maxillaria species still included in the smaller version of the genus are distributed in the rainforest at sea level to elevations of 3,500 m, in Latin America from central Mexico to Bolivia, as well as in the West Indies.
+Maxillaria species are distributed in the rainforest at sea level to elevations of 3,500 m, in Latin America from central Mexico to Bolivia, as well as in the West Indies.
 This is an indication for the different temperature requirements, from warm growing to cold growing, within the genus.

 They are mostly epiphytes, rather large in size, but some are terrestrials or even lithophytes (such as M. rupestris).

-Many species are rather large with rampant growth.